 Once these substances are in his bloodstream, your dog’s body will launch an assault.
 The liver has to work harder to filter what it can out of your dog’s body.
 His immune system will attack the foreign invaders.
 But over time more and more substances pass through the mucosal lining.
 That means your dog’s liver and immune system will eventually become overwhelmed.

-This leads to inflammation.
-And chronic inflammation can lead to …
+This can lead to irritation.
+And over time can lead to …

 - Skin issues